kelsey-ek/of7azure/GUIDE/README.md

 **Run the container with OpenFrame image**

 - Port forwarding with -p option when you run the container.
-Use multiple options with all ports.
+Use multiple options with all ports you need.

 ```sudo docker run -i -t -h of7azure -p 9736:9736 -p 8088:8088 –p 8087:8087 kelsey92/of7azurefinal:of7azure```